 - Consider talking to your Personal Tutor so that he/she is aware of what is happening and you are able together to take steps to minimise the risk of any adverse impact on your studies.

 - You may find it useful to talk to someone completely separate and objective.
-Your GP might be able to help you or you could consider coming to the University Counselling Service.
+Your GP might be able to help you or you could consider receiving support from the University’s Counselling and Psychology Interventions Team.

 - Moving on and recovering from the challenges of your parents’ divorce will take time.
 Perhaps an important part of helping you to recover will be to imagine how you will become more independent and able to shape your own course in life.